 Different types of dentures have different advantages and disadvantages.
 Some dentures can last individuals a lifetime, while others may need replacing.
 In this article, we explore the different dentures near you and how to decide which denture type is best for your needs.

 Complete dentures replace all of a patient’s teeth.
 They sit over the gums and are typically placed 8-12 weeks after having teeth removed or extracted.

 Complete dentures are often cheaper than other dentures that replace all teeth, and they have a short treatment time compared to other denture types as well.

 These are often suggested by dentists when a patient still has some of their natural healthy teeth.
 They fit around your natural teeth to fill in any gaps and restore functionality.

-These dentures are removable and convenient, allowing you to take them out whenever you need.
+These dentures are removable and convenient, allowing you to take them out whenever you need them.
 Partial dentures work to keep teeth from moving and are made from acrylic material.

 #3 Custom Dentures